MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2019.md

 ### DNS

 DNS must be installed and in a healthy state to support AD DS.
-Beyond the reliance of Operations Manager on AD DS, there're no specific DNS requirements.
+Beyond the reliance of Operations Manager on AD DS, there are no specific DNS requirements.